 What the kids loved: walking around the lake and watching the fishermen, and the Solar Walk (which was truly unique and fascinating).
 If you wander east past the lake you’ll find numerous, peaceful trails to explore.
 The kids also loved the nature center!
 There are many hands-on exhibits for enhanced learning, or if your little ones just need a rest.

 North Mountain Park (Phoenix) – located south of Thunderbird and 7th Street.
 There are restrooms and drinking fountains by the visitors center.

 What the kids loved: while the trails held their own fun moments of exploring, the gem was the nature center (inside the visitors center).
-There are several interactive displays that our kids enjoyed; our favorite gave brief audio clips of animals cries.
-This is a good place to stop either before hiking (so you can be aware of what you might see) or to check out afterwards.
-There’s also a mini bookstore which had some excellent guidebook resources.
+There are several interactive displays that our kids enjoyed; our favorite gave brief audio clips of animal cries.
+This is a good place to stop either before hiking (so you can be aware of what you might see) or to check out afterward.
+There’s also a mini bookstore that had some excellent guidebook resources.

 Gateway Desert Awareness Park (Cave Creek) – located at Cave Creek Road and Vermeersch Road, about 20 minutes from the 101/Scottsdale Road intersection.
 There are restrooms and a drinking fountain by the playground.

 What the kids loved: definitely the playground (because it had a twisty slide and a small swinging bridge) and they spent a good hour here.
 But if you walk a bit further there’s a huge Ramada with fabulous information about desert wildlife and plants.
 The kids liked pointing out which birds they knew — and running around the Ramada yelling because it had a huge echo.
 There are a couple of short trails at this park as well, all of which give you an up-close view of desert plants.
 The kids preferred the Nature Trail because it was flat and they could run ahead and investigate “noises” (they pretended to see mountain lions — don’t worry, we never did!)